scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A trust reset is a process that results in the creation of a new base TRC.
 It is only permitted if the `noTrustReset` field of the active TRC is set to FALSE (see [](#notrustreset)).

 It differs fundamentally from a TRC update (whether regular or sensitive) because the signatures on the new base TRC cannot be verified using the certificates contained in the predecessor TRC.
 Instead, a trust reset base TRC must be axiomatically trusted, similar to how the initial TRC is trusted.
+The base number of a new TRC following a trust reset is changed as shown in {{#table-7}}.

 This procedure serves as a remediation mechanism when an ISD must re-establish its root of trust following a severe compromise.
 A TRC is considered compromised if its associated root or voting keys have been exposed.
 If the number of compromised voting keys is lower than the voting quorum, a TRC update is sufficient to replace the affected keys (see [](#update)).